Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Solutions in the model

 \subsection{$\frac{1}{2}$-brane solution}

-Finally, we will discuss marginal deformations of the $\frac{1}{2}$-brane solution with $\theta_0=\frac{\pi}{4}$.
+Finally, let us discuss marginal deformations of the $\frac{1}{2}$-brane solution with $\theta_0=\frac{\pi}{4}$.
 This branch of solutions is only partially symmetric (similarly to the 0-brane for $k=3$), see figure \ref{fig:k=4 1/2-brane}, so we had to compute sample solutions both for positive and negative $\lS$.
 The symmetric quantities are those that should not depend on $\lS$ and invariants $E_{1,1}$ and $E_{2,2}$, while the remaining invariants are asymmetric.

 In this case, we decided to show the full length of the branch because most of it seems to be on-shell.
 The length of the branch is around $0.19$ at higher levels, but it is quite short at level 2.
 This is a slight complication because the level 2 branch probably ends before the solution goes off-shell and there are jumps of extrapolations in the critical area.